Roots and Radishes

 Stirring overnight oats ingredients together in a bowl with a spoon.

-Step 3: Stir to combine, then cover and let sit in the fridge overnight (or for at least 3-4 hours).
+Step 3: Stir it all together, then cover and let sit in the fridge overnight.
 If you'd like, you can divide the oats into two mason jars (or any glass jars you have) so that each serving is individually stored and ready for you.

 Pumpkin pie overnight oats in small white bowl topped with pecans.